Miro0o/Docs-Notes/CS/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software Analysis & Binary Engineering/📌 Software Analysis Basics Methodologies/Fuzzing (Fuzz Testing)/Fuzzing (Fuzz Testing).md

 > https://ieeexplore.ieee.org/document/8863940
 > https://arxiv.org/pdf/1812.00140

 The term “fuzz” was originally coined by Miller et al. in 1990 to refer to a program that “generates a stream of random characters to be consumed by a target program” [152,p.
 4].
 Since then, the concept of fuzz as well as its action—“fuzzing”—has appeared in a wide variety of contexts, including dynamic symbolic execution [90], [226], grammar-based test case generation [88], [105], [213], permission testing [24], [80], behavioral testing [122], [175], [224], complexity testing [135], [222], kernel testing [216], [196], [186], representation dependence testing [121], function detection [227], robustness evaluation [223], exploit development [111], GUI testing [197], signature generation [72], and penetration testing [81], [156].
-To systematizethe knowledge from the vast literature of fuzzing, let us first present a terminology of fuzzing extracted from modern uses.
+To systematize the knowledge from the vast literature of fuzzing, let us first present a terminology of fuzzing extracted from modern uses.

 ### Terminology